 Before diving into research and evaluation, Kristen worked primarily as a Master Naturalist and environmental educator focused on community-based ecosystem restoration in coastal Florida and aided in the development and evaluation of Project Learning Tree's award-winning curriculum, Southeastern Forests and Climate Change.

-In her spare time, you can find Kristen enjoying any and all water activities, overthinking pretty much everything, and weightlifting.
+In her spare time, you can find Kristen enjoying any and all water activities, biking, overthinking pretty much everything, and weightlifting.

 Director, Programs + Impact Strategy